yuazhe/sonic-swss/tests/README.md

     uname -r | grep generic
     python3 --version
     ```
+    **Note:** Make sure that `uname -r | grep generic` outputs something.
+It is necessary to run a generic image in order to add the `team` module
+    to the kernel.
+To install a generic image, you can use the following command (you can adjust the version of the image):
+    ```
+    sudo apt install linux-image-5.15.0-107-generic linux-headers-5.15.0-107-generic linux-modules-5.15.0-107-generic linux-modules-extra-5.15.0-107-generic
+    ```
+    After installing the generic image, you should either remove all other installed images, or select the new image during the boot process (safer option).

-2. [Install Docker CE](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+3. [Install Docker CE](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 Be sure to follow the [post-install instructions](https://docs.docker.com/install/linux/linux-postinstall/) so that you don't need sudo privileges to run docker commands.

-3. Install the external dependencies needed to run the tests.
+4. Install the external dependencies needed to run the tests.

     ```
     sudo modprobe team